Mohamed5550/Pro-Git-Notes/Chapter 2/README.md

   - *git commit --amend*: redo last commit with new changes

   - Unstaging a staged file:
-    - *git reset HEAD*: removes he file from stagging area
+    - *git reset HEAD*: removes the file from stagging area

   - Unmodifying a modified file
     - *git checkout -- file*: discards the changes in the working tree